littlefly365/Netbase/README.md

-# Nbase-10
+# NetBaaw
 Nbase is a port of the NetBSD's utilities to another unix like operating systems(only tested on Linux with glibc).
-The number 10 in the name refers to the netbsd version, these  utilities come from the netbsd-10 source.

 # Needed
 - gnu make (make on linux, gmake on *BSD and macOS)